sovaa/sovaa.github.io/_posts/2015-5-12-production-ready-spam-classifier-from-scratch.md

 ### Streaming classification

 Below is the code that starts the task.
-We're using a window length of 10 seconds, 5 consumers and 2 kafka partitions, repartitioned to 10 since we have 10 Spark workers in the cluster for spam classification:
+We're using a window length of 10 seconds, 5 consumers and 2 kafka partitions, repartitioned to 10 Spark partitions since we have 10 Spark workers in the cluster for spam classification:

 ```python
 from pyspark import SparkContext